// From Hello World to IO Monad

 input_and_do(step2)

-Python has a feature called lambda expressions.
+There is a feature in Python called lambda expressions.
 A function that originally required two lines to define:

 def fn(x):